Baxter to market Merrimack's cancer drug outside U.S.

-Merrimack Pharmaceuticals Inc said it would partner with Baxter International Inc to develop and market Merrimack's pancreatic cancer drug outside the United States.

-Merrimack's shares soared as much as 16 percent to nearly a two-year high of $8.41.
+Sept 24 Drug developer Merrimack Pharmaceuticals Inc said it would partner with Baxter International Inc to develop and market its pancreatic cancer drug outside the United States, sending its shares up as much as 27 percent premarket.

-Merrimack said it would receive a $100 million upfront payment from Baxter in the current quarter and could earn up to $120 million more in milestone payments specific to the first indication of the drug, code named MM-398.
+Merrimack said it would receive a $100-million upfront payment from Baxter in the current quarter and could earn up to $120 million more in milestone payments for the drug, code named MM-398.

-"Merrimack had cash to last into 2015.
-This deal should push out their cash burn runway through 2016," Cowen and Company analyst Eric Schmidt told Reuters in an email.

-The brokerage said in a note that the drug had a strong chance of getting U.S. approval.
-Analysts added that they expected MM-398 to be priced at $80,000 per patient, with estimated annual sales of more than $500 million in 2019.

 Under the terms of the licensing agreement, Merrimack could receive another $280 million in development and milestone payments from Baxter if the drug is shown to be successful in a second pancreatic cancer indication.